King From Mafraq: Jordan's Security, Sovereignty Above All Considerations

-At the meeting, held at the Hijaz Railway's Mafraq Station and attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, the King expressed pride in fellow brothers in arms, noting that military retirees support the Jordan Armed Forces-Arab Army and security personnel in defending the nation and safeguarding its future.
+At the meeting, held at the Hijaz Railway's Mafraq Station and attended by HRH Crown Prince Hussein, the King expressed pride in fellow brothers in arms, noting that military retirees support the Jordan Armed Forces-Arab Army and security personnel in defending the nation and safeguarding its future.

 His Majesty highlighted the historical value of Mafraq city, as well as its strategic location on international routes.